CSCI-KNOX/CSCI-3753-PA0/README.md

 pi@raspberrypi:~ $
 ```

+*** The only problem is that we cannot talk to the rest of the world.
+We cannot download the other items needed ***
+????
+HOW DO WE ROUTE REQUESTS THRU A LOCAL ?????

 ## Step 6a: Setting up WiFi (optional)

 --- show the steps for setting up local WIFI and remote WiFi